MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 :::image type="content" source="media/desktop-data-types/desktop-data-types-text-07.png" alt-text="Relationship dialog showing a 'the cardinality you selected isn't valid for this relationship' error, which is related to duplicate values being detected.":::

-These errors can in most cases be traced back to the handling of leading or trailing spaces and can be resolved by leveraging the [Text.Trim](../../powerquery-m/text-trim) function to remove the spaces in the Data Transformation window.
+These errors are traced back to leading or trailing spaces and can be resolved by using the [Text.Trim](../../powerquery-m/text-trim) function to remove the spaces in the Data Transformation window.

 ### True/false type
 **True/False** – A Boolean value of either a True or False.